qhv1/CS1632_Fall2020/study_guides/midterm_1_study_guide.md

   * Multiple choice questions
   * Fill in the blank questions
   * Short answer questions (explain a concept, discuss pros/cons, etc.)
-  * JUnit / Cucumber code tracing questions
+  * JUnit / Gherkin / Cucumber code tracing questions
-  * JUnit / Cucumber / Gherkin coding questions
+  * JUnit / Gherkin / Cucumber coding questions

-If you want more practice with Gherkin / Cucumber, try this out: https://github.com/wonsunahn/CS1632_Fall2020/blob/master/sample_code/cucumber_example/
+If you want more practice with Gherkin + Cucumber, try this out: https://github.com/wonsunahn/CS1632_Fall2020/blob/master/sample_code/cucumber_example/

+You may get a similar question on the exam, asking you to translate JUnit to Gherkin + Cucumber.

 Here are the key topics to study in preparation for the test.